Bullet and Turret Camera Installation Guide

 Camera Password Guide

-As part of the initial camera installation process, Spot strongly recommends changing the camera password from the default credentials to something more secure.
+As part of the initial camera process, Spot strongly recommends changing the camera password from the default credentials to something more secure.
 The supported characters, default credentials, and how to change the password for the Spot cameras are included below.

 Default Credentials: